 It stops now

-For the sake of this trip and future ones I’m committing to making this right.
+For the sake of this trip and future ones, I’m committing to making this right.
 2014 is about writing the wrongdoings to my body, starting with my back.
 My excitement for this trip has been replaced with anxiety.
 How could I go on and enjoy myself if my leg is dead?
 I can’t sit for more than two minutes without feeling discomfort.
-How am I going to fly across the Atlantic let alone the 12 other flights that are booked.
+How am I going to fly across the Atlantic let alone the 12 other flights I have coming up?
 SCUBA diving?
 Snowmobiling on a glacier?
 Riding an elephant?
 Shit.

 Cheer up Eeyore